-The 2021B Bonds are being issued to refund certain obligations of the County and to pay the costs of issuing the 2021B Bonds and administering the refunding.
+The Bonds are being issued to provide financing for various capital projects of the County, to refund certain obligations of the County, and to pay the costs of issuing the Bonds and administering the refunding.
 See "-Refunding Plan."
+The capital projects that will be funded with proceeds of the Bonds include projects for the Upper Tokul Creek Bridge replacement, the jail management system, and open space land acquisitions.